How I began

-About 25 years ago, long before Arjuna Ghose received his spiritual name, his name was Mark, and he had just begun embarking on spiritual Master Sri Chinmoy’s path as his devoted and sincere disciple.
-At 18, he was also just beginning to try to figure out what he was going to do with his life in terms of a career.
+Many years ago, long before I received my spiritual name, Arjuna D. Ghose, I had just begun embarking on spiritual Master Sri Chinmoy’s path as his devoted and sincere disciple.
+At 18, I was also just beginning to try to figure out what I was going to do with my life in terms of a career.

-He knew that disciples of Sri Chinmoy tend to manifest the Supreme’s Light as they develop spiritually by following their Master’s guidance and their aspiration.
-Arjuna decided that since he loved self-expression and various forms of art, a good way to manifest this Light might be through creating amazing and stunning designs working as a graphic designer.
-This was the genesis, the initial spark that eventually bloomed into what is now OmissionStudios Web Design and Business Services.
+I knew that disciples of Sri Chinmoy manifest the Supreme’s Light as they develop spiritually by following their Master’s guidance and their aspiration.
+I decided that since I loved self-expression and various forms of art, a good way to manifest this Light might be through creating amazing and awesome designs working as a graphic designer.
+This was the initial spark that eventually bloomed into what is now OmissionStudios Web Design and Business Services.

-After many combined years of college education and working in the field of graphic design and web development, Arjuna registered the name OmissionStudios, a name with spiritual meaning, on 5 September 2017, with the Nova Scotia Registry of Joint Stock Companies, and began the journey of his beloved company.
-(Of course, he had been dreaming it up in one way or another for almost 20 years.)
+After many combined years of college education and working in the field of graphic design and web development, I registered the name OmissionStudios, a name with spiritual meaning, on 5 September 2017, with the Nova Scotia Registry of Joint Stock Companies, and began the journey of my beloved company.
+(Of course, I had been dreaming it up in one way or another for almost 20 years.)

 Who is Sri Chinmoy?